 Dynamic viscosity (or absolute viscosity) is slightly different from kinematic viscosity.

-Let’s say you used a straw to stir first water, then honey.
+Let’s say you first use a straw to stir water, then honey.

 You’d need more effort to stir the honey because it has a higher viscosity than water.
 Dynamic viscosity refers to the amount of energy required to move an object through a fluid.

-For motor lubricant, dynamic viscosity determines the oil’s cold temperature viscosity grade (the “W” rating).
+For motor lubricants, dynamic viscosity determines the oil’s cold temperature viscosity grade (the “W” rating).
 It’s measured via the Cold Cranking Simulator test, which simulates engine startup at progressively lower temperature settings.